peterloes/RFID-MS/README.md

 Platform for Animal Observation

-An efficient system to monitor animal behaviour in wildlife as well as in laboratory settings
+An efficient system to monitor animal behaviour in the wild as well as under laboratory settings

 -	Compatible with different RFID systems and triggers
 -	Low power consumption and specific data collection lead to long lasting collection periods